This program is now enrolling for Spring 2020.

 The 37-credit program provides a deep and thorough understanding of Chinese herbs and formulas in the didactic component.
 Clinical training, consisting of 210 hours, includes direct diagnostic calibration with experienced supervisors and practical dispensary training in MUIH’s extensive herbal dispensary.
-Students also learn advanced specialty topics, including gynecology, dermatology, oncology, gastroenterology, and traumatology.
+Students also learn advanced specialty topics, including pediatrics, gynecology, dermatology, autoimmune disorders, and men's health.
 Graduates are confident in their ability to be effective and knowledgeable practitioners of Chinese herbal medicine.

 - Unique in the nation for its integration of Constitutional Five Element perspectives, classical Chinese medicine, Eight-Principle diagnosis, and Zang-Fu pattern differentiation.

 - Enhanced specialty focus in the second year has included pediatrics, oncology, gynecology, gastroenterology, ENT, dermatology, traumatology, and rheumatology.